32 Comments

 It's delusional to think you can have free speech and simultaneously outlaw free speech that promotes hatred because hatred **is a feeling**.
 There is simply no way to square this circle.
 You can have one or the other, but you can never have both.
 And I think the truth is that most of the people trying to square that circle don't believe in free speech at all but have been raised on the idea that "free speech is good", don't want to think of themselves as bad, so they just redefine unfree speech as "free speech".

 They're similar to the people who really do want to racially discriminate against certain groups, but have been raised to believe racism is bad and don't want to think they're bad.
-So they tried to redefine racism with an "akshually anti-racism to discriminate against people for the colour of their skin when we do it against the bad race people!".
+So they tried to redefine racism with an "akshually it's really **anti**-racism to discriminate against people for the colour of their skin when we do it against the bad race people!".

 The squaring of the free/hate speech circle is simply not possible.
 It's not a question of tweaking the law so as to better polish that turd into a gemstone.
 It's an impossibility.